ReposiTrak (NYSE:TRAK) CEO Randall Fields Sells 2,500 Shares

-ReposiTrak Inc. (NYSE:TRAK – Get Free Report) CEO Randall Fields sold 2,500 shares of the stock in a transaction that occurred on Monday, March 2nd.
-The shares were sold at an average price of $8.75, for a total transaction of $21,875.00.
-Following the completion of the transaction, the chief executive officer owned 97,500 shares in the company, valued at $853,125.
-This represents a 2.50% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+ReposiTrak Inc. (NYSE:TRAK – Get Free Report) CEO Randall Fields sold 2,500 shares of the stock in a transaction dated Wednesday, March 4th.
+The stock was sold at an average price of $8.62, for a total value of $21,550.00.
+Following the transaction, the chief executive officer owned 92,500 shares of the company’s stock, valued at approximately $797,350.
+This trade represents a 2.63% decrease in their position.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

-ReposiTrak (NYSE:TRAK – Get Free Report) last released its quarterly earnings results on Tuesday, February 17th.
-The company reported $0.09 earnings per share for the quarter.
-The firm had revenue of $5.86 million during the quarter.
-ReposiTrak had a return on equity of 14.52% and a net margin of 30.62%.
+ReposiTrak (NYSE:TRAK – Get Free Report) last announced its earnings results on Tuesday, February 17th.
+The company reported $0.09 EPS for the quarter.
+The business had revenue of $5.86 million during the quarter.
+ReposiTrak had a net margin of 30.62% and a return on equity of 14.52%.

 Analysts Set New Price Targets